chocolatey/choco-wiki/FeaturesVirusCheck.md

-# Runtime Malware Protection / Virus Scanning (Licensed Users Only)
+# Runtime Malware Protection / Virus Scanning (Licensed Editions Only)
 We are pleased to offer runtime malware protection for our licensed customers!
 Virus checking is available in two flavors - VirusTotal and Generic malware verification.

 ## Usage